drupalsocialinitiative/social_auth_reddit/README.txt

  * Before posting a support request, carefully read the installation instructions provided in module documentation page.

- * Before posting a support request, check Recent log entries at admin/reports/dblog
+ * Before posting a support request, check the Recent Log entries at admin/reports/dblog

  * Once you have done this, you can post a support request at module issue